hashicorp/terraform/website/source/docs/enterprise/packer/builds/build-environment.html.md

     ]

-We encourage use of relative paths over absolute paths to maintain portability between Atlas and local builds.
+We encourage use of relative paths over absolute paths to maintain portability between Terraform Enterprise and local builds.

 The total size of all files in the package being uploaded via [Packer push or GitHub](/help/packer/builds/starting) must be 5 GB or less.